Questions to Ask Your Rabbi

 • When our student performs/reads, would the text include vowel and cantillation markings?

-• How long does it take to get our student reading Hebrew at a level that gets them through their portion?
+• How long will it take our student to achieve a Hebrew reading level that is sufficient for getting through a Torah portion?

 • Bnei mitzvah should read Hebrew fluently enough to quickly decode a word as soon as they encounter it in the line of text.